Creating and editing Drills

 Icons and covers

-Icons are displayed in the repertoire, both in the online application and the mobile apps.
+Icons are displayed in the repertoire, both in the online application and mobile apps.
 Icons can help to identify the subject or theme of drills.
 You can use them to give the Drillster app the look & feel of your company or school, learners will easily find the right drill by looking at the icon.

 Icons can be uploaded via the drill editor.
-When you are in the drill editor, left of the titel you see the orange image with the white d in it.
+When you are in the drill editor, left of the title you see the orange image with the white d in it.
 Click on this image to change the icon or to upload your own icon.
 Icons are preferably 256 * 256 pixels with a maximum of 512 * 512 pixels.

 You only have rights to upload a cover when you have a premium account or a business or school license.